Sedum hybrid 'Burrito' - 3.5"

 Recommended pairings: Echeveria ‘Neon Breakers’, Sedum adolphi Firestorm™

-Water thoroughly when soil is completely dry to the touch
+Water thoroughly when soil is dry to the touch

 Part of what makes succulents so fascinating are the myriad ways they express themselves throughout the year, depending on light, season, temperature, soil, and hydration.
 For those and other reasons, the plants you receive may not look exactly as they appear on our website.